xataio/ask-your-stack/README.md

 ```
 By default the app runs on [localhost:3000](http://localhost:3000)

----
+# Questions?

-> 🐛 If you encounter any issues while using Xata, please open a [support ticket](https://support.xata.io/hc/en-usrequests/new).
+IF you have any questions, or you'd like to request more documentations, please head over to our [Discord](https://xata.io/discord)